Photo by Paula Jaume courtesy of Ajuntament de Barcelona (CC BY-NC-ND 4.0)

 5. Welcome the Three Kings

 On January 5th at 18:00, the Three Kings arrive in Barcelona by boat.
 They dock at Port Vell and make their way across the city in a vivid parade of music, dancing, bright costumes and uniquely decorated floats.
-Enjoy the spectacle from the sidelines and prepare to catch the sweets that are thrown into the crowd.
+Enjoy the spectacle from the sidelines and be ready to catch the sweets that are thrown into the crowd.
 In preparation for the kings’ arrival, head to the Three Kings Toy Factory at the Fàbrica de Creació Fabra i Coats from December 27th to January 4th for a behind-the-scenes look at how the kings make all their toys.